the-teachingRSE-project/competencies/competencies.md

 Everybody contributed to the final review and editing.

-the CRediT system [@Brand2015] is far too generic to adequately describe the contributions of everybody.
+The CRediT system [@Brand2015] is far too generic to adequately describe the contributions of everybody in various workshops, spread over a two year period.
 And while everybody contributed to the entirety of the script, some parts merit special mention.
 Renato Alves quickly jumped in to host the first deRSE23 workshop to take over from a sick organiser.
 Matthias Braun contributed early versions of the specialisations and also contributed to the survey.